calvinlinz/world-builder/Documentation/initial-algorithim-ideas.md

 **<span style="font-size: larger;">Current Thoughts</span>**

 I think approaches 2 and 3 are our best bet at this point, they are both able to create well defined rooms that suit the dungeon theme.
-Approach 2 is a lot more complicated that approach 3 but approach 2 is able to produce better looking maps in terms of detail and variation.
-Approach 3 would be the simpler approach to implement but I can see the maps that are produced using this approach possibly becoming repetitive due to the nature of the algorithm.
+Approach 2 is a lot more complicated than approach 3 but approach 2 is able to produce better looking maps in terms of detail and variation.
+Approach 3 would be the simpler approach to implement but I belive the maps that are produced using this approach could possibly become repetitive due to the simple nature of the algorithm.